José Mendoza (Peruvian footballer)

-José Adolfo Mendoza Zambrano (born 24 July 1982) is a Peruvian football player currently playing for Santa Rosa PNP.
+José Adolfo Mendoza Zambrano (born 24 July 1982) is a Peruvian former professional footballer who played as a defensive midfielder.

 Club career

-Mendoza has played for multiple clubs in Peru as well as Greece.
+Mendoza played for multiple clubs in Peru as well as Greece.
 He started at América Cochahuayco in 2002 and was later promoted to Universitario, playing for them until 2006.
-Subsequently, he played for Sporting Cristal in 2007 before moving to Greece to play for Veria F.C. and Ethnikos Asteras F.C.
+Subsequently, he played for Sporting Cristal in 2007 before moving to Greece to play for Veria and Ethnikos Asteras.
 He returned to Peru to play with newly promoted Juan Aurich in 2008.
-He then signed with Inti Gas Deportes—another newly promoted team—and played for 2 years in Ayacucho.
+He then signed with Inti Gas Deportes—another newly promoted team—and played for two years in Ayacucho.
 In 2011, he returned to his original club Universitario.

 International career

-Mendoza debuted with the national football team against Japan for the 2005 Kirin Cup on May 22, 2005.
+Mendoza debuted with the Peru national team against Japan for the 2005 Kirin Cup on 22 May 2005.